theobald-software/theobald-software.github.io/content/_en/board-connector/getting-started/load-an-extraction-in-board.md

 Extractions can be loaded in BOARD using the Data Reader.
 In the following example an extraction "Plants" is created in the BOARD Designer.
 The extraction "Plants" extracts the table *T001W* from SAP.

 1. In BOARD, select **[+ DATA READER]**  to create a new Data Reader.
-Enter a name, in the depicted example "Plants"; and a group, in the depicted example "Main Group".
+Enter a name (here: "Plants") and a group (here: "Main Group").
 Select the source type "SAP". <br>
 ![Load-Extraction-01](/img/content/board/Load-Extraction-01.png)
 2. Create a new connection for the BOARD Connector Server.
 Optionally, you can select an existing connection.
 Set a *name* and the *URL* of the BOARD Connector server (e.g., localhost:8098).<br>
-3. Click the "Connect" icon (1) to pull a list of extractions from BOARD Connector.
+3. Click the "Connect" icon (1) to pull a list of extractions from the BOARD Connector.
 4. Select an extraction (here: T001W)  from the EXTRACTOR box on the right hand-side.
 The extraction's metadata (field names, data types) is listed in the window below.
 ![Load-Extraction-02](/img/content/board/Load-Extraction-02.png)
 5. **Optionally:** Specify URL parameter(s) to add to the connection string.